Bruc3U/Iowa_liquor_sale_analysis/README.md

 # II/Data Wrangling:

-Since the dataset is quite significant, more than 3 go in size.
+Since the dataset is quite significant, 27 million rows justifies a 7 Go file.
 We will use SQL to format and analyze the data.<br>
 In the second part of our project, we will use Power BI to create an interactive dashboard to illustrate our insights.

 # III/ Analysis: